Custom Proposal

 Expand content

 If your existing content is good but lacks topical depth, you can expand on the existing content to better cover all aspects of the topic and create a better resource for visitors.
-It might require an extra 200 words or maybe 2000.
+It might require the word count to increase by an extra 200 words or maybe 2,000.

 Search for your core topic in Google and review the content of the sites that are ranking on the first page.
 Take note of the aspects of the topic that they cover but you don’t.
 Do some additional keyword research on those aspects and create a game plan for how to expand your content.